Volume 29, Issue 1 - Spring 2015

 Overhead glazing and flooring, as well as exterior glazing, are also opportunities to allow in more light.
 Technologies today now allow these products to be used in fire-rated applications.

 “I think architects want to bring more light into the building, and many buildings are being built closer together,” says Art Byrd, inside sales manager with Vetrotech Saint-Gobain in Auburn, Wash.
 As a result, Byrd says they’re seeing a growing number of requests for exterior fire-rated applications.
 Consider, for example, property line requirements.
 Buildings in urban locations are being built closer together; as close to property lines as possible in some cases.
-According to the International Building Code, however, exterior walls that are 10 feet or less from the property line are required to have a fire resistance rating based on the proximity to adjacent buildings and interior occupancy conditions.
+According to the International Building Code, however, exterior walls that are 10 feet or fewer from the property line are required to have a fire-resistance rating based on the proximity to adjacent buildings and interior occupancy conditions.
 Fire-rated glazing can be used in these exterior applications, providing not only the desired aesthetics, but also required performance.

 Byrd adds, “Architects want the exterior wall to be all glass, but they still have to protect the occupants.”